gbuckingham89/wpstrap/README.md

 WP Strap is widget ready - allowing you to add widgets to the sidebar through the WordPress admin area.
 Additional CSS rules have been added to ensure the default WordPress widgets display nicely.

 #Changelog
+##V0.2 - xx/xx/xxxx
+###Highlights
+- Fixed bug with menu which prevented dropdown from showing

 ##V0.1 - 28/08/2012
 ###Highlights
 - First release